gvwilson/thirdbit/src/fiction/cloudherd/index.md

 While her back was turned the young soldier stepped forward and slapped her ribs with his blade.

-The soldier groaned,
-pinning Thokmay's sword with her arm so that it was pulled out of the boy's grip as she turned.
+She soldier groaned theatrically, pinning Thokmay's sword with her arm so that it was pulled out of the boy's grip as she turned.
 Thokmay only had time to open his mouth before her sword tapped him lightly in the chest.
 To Noxy's disgust, the children started to clap.

-"You must keep your grip even after you strike," Kulbinder grumbled from the porch of the guest house.
+"You must keep your grip even after you strike," Kulbinder grumbled from the steps of the trading hall.
-"No point giving your man one last blow."
+"Never give your opponent a chance for one last blow."

-"I know," said Thokmay, panting slightly.
+"Yes, honored," Thokmay said, panting slightly.
 "I forgot."
 The other soldier handed his sword back to him.
-Both his blade and hers were wrapped in leather so that they wouldn't cut.

 Thokmay and the woman brought their swords up, touched blades, and started fighting again.
-Thokmay lost quickly this time, but won the third round when she pretended to stumble over a loose cobblestone.
+Thokmay lost quickly this time, but won the third round when she pretended to stumble.
 While the children clapped and cheered, some of the older villagers shook their heads and swapped disapproving looks.
 Still, they kept watching.